Hydrogen iodide: Properties of hydrogen iodide

 HI is a colorless gas that reacts with oxygen to give water and iodine.
 With moist air, HI gives a mist (or fumes) of hydroiodic acid.
 It is exceptionally soluble in water, giving hydroiodic acid.
 One liter of water will dissolve 425 liters of HI gas, the most concentrated solution having only four water molecules per molecule of HI.

 Hydroiodic acid

-Hydroiodic acid is not pure hydrogen iodide, but a mixture containing it.
+Hydroiodic acid is an aqueous solution of hydrogen iodide.
 Commercial "concentrated" hydroiodic acid usually contains 48–57% HI by mass.
 The solution forms an azeotrope boiling at 127 °C with 57% HI, 43% water.
 The high acidity is caused by the dispersal of the ionic charge over the anion.
-The iodide ion radius is much larger than the other common halides, which results in the negative charge being dispersed over a large space.
-By contrast, a chloride ion is much smaller, meaning its negative charge is more concentrated, leading to a stronger interaction between the proton and the chloride ion.
+The iodide ion radius is much larger than the other common halides, which results in the negative charge being dispersed over a large volume.
 This weaker H+···I− interaction in HI facilitates dissociation of the proton from the anion and is the reason HI is the strongest acid of the hydrohalides.